chronoDave/Chrono-Labs/packages/portfolio-express/assets/markdown/techlab.md

 I chose <b>machine learning</b> as my context as they fascinate me.
 Especially now, looking back, it's crazy how quickly things are advancing.
 For example,  anybody with a good enough pc can now create [real-time](https://github.com/alew3/faceit_live) [deepfakes](https://github.com/9of9/avatarify-windows), which wasn't possible when I started with this project.

-I believed then (and still do now) that machine learning will be a very important technology that will raise a lot of philosphical questions.
+I believed then (and still do now) that machine learning will be a very important technology that will raise a lot of philosophical questions.
 This isn't new, of course.
 People have been thinking about advanced AI for [quite](https://en.wikipedia.org/wiki/I,_Robot) [some](https://en.wikipedia.org/wiki/Do_Androids_Dream_of_Electric_Sheep%3F) [time](https://en.wikipedia.org/wiki/Neuromancer).

 As machine learning is quite a broad topic, I specialized myself in <b>chatbots</b>.